Raphfriend/USB2DB15/README.md

 ### 1. Features:

-- 1ms polling;
+- 1ms polling
-- Open Source firmware;
+- Open Source firmware
-- 5 save slots for custom remapping types;
+- 5 save slots for custom remapping types
-- 10 save slots for different controllers;
+- 10 save slots for different controllers
-- Status LED;
+- Status LED
-- Protection circuit for your belevod controllers;
+- Protection circuit for your belevod controllers
-- DB15 pinout standard ready for Minigun and HAS superguns.
+- DB15 pinout standard ready for Minigun and HAS superguns

 ### 2. Technical information:

 The USB2DB15 adapter is an Open Sourced device based on an AVR microcontroller.
 It adapts a USB controller for use on a Jamma PCB via a SUPERGUN or a Neo-Geo console.
-At present a variety of common controllers are supported; such as ones that follow the PS3, PS4 and Xbox One protocol.
+At present a variety of common controllers are supported; such as ones that follow the PS3/PS4 DualShock, PS5 DualSense and Xbox 360/One protocol.
 Due to the diversity of controllers available and differing standards there may be some controllers that do not work at all or that do not work as intended.
 Please be patient during these early stages and feel free to contact the developers with additional information and requests for help via GitHub.

 We are using a modified USB Host Shield 2.0 library for controller IDs that aren't natively supported.